 Sexual intercourse is defined as including any activity, whether heterosexual or homosexual, involving penetration of a person’s vagina, labia majora or anus by any part of another person’s body or by any object or fellatio or cunnilingus (Section 5).

-Consent is defined as free and voluntary agreement (Section 46).
+Consent is defined under section 46 of the Criminal Law Consolidation Act as free and voluntary agreement.
 A person does not consent to sexual activity if:

 - They agree because of force applied or threatened or because of a threat to denigrate, humiliate, disgrace or harass them or another person;